TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 ### Connection
 Now that you have your basic structure set up for your online course, how do you design a quality online learning experience for your students?
 Key to successful online learning is a connection - between learners, between the instructor and learners, and between the learner and the content.
 See the graphic below as well as the [Community of Inquiry](https://coi.athabascau.ca/coi-model/) website for more details.
 ![](512px-Community_of_inquiry_model.svg.png)
-!!!
-Please note that our Instructional Design Team at TWU-OL is here to support you!
-Whether you are developing a course for Global, or setting up your own online course, please reach out if you have questions about your course design.

 [ui-accordion independent=false open=none]